All About Equine Animal Rescue, Inc. | CA

 Pancho's Story

-Pancho came to AAE with one other horse (Music) after law enforcement intervention.
+Pancho came to AAE with another horse, his ol' buddy, Music, after being picked up by law enforcement.
+Pancho is a ~20 year old pony gelding.
 The two pals were found wandering the streets while their owner was in the hospital.
-They had a long history with law enforcement (years and years), and they had each endured more than any horse ever should.
+They were both in poor condition, and they were surrendered by their owner.
+They had a long history of visits by law enforcement (years and years), and they had each endured more than any horse ever should.
+We were asked to help with Music and Pancho.

 In general, there is a lot of activity around AAE including vehicle and foot traffic in and out of paddock/pasture areas, mucking with wheelbarrows, grooming and care activities, tractor and trailering, weekly farrier visits.
 There are resident dogs, cats, goats, a pig, cows, and mini horses, as well as various wildlife including frequent turkeys, squirrels, rabbits, deer, coyote, and bobcats in and around paddock/pasture areas.
 A portion of AAE is situated along a highway with high speed vehicles, trucks, and sirens.
 Tractors are used in and around pasture/paddock areas, trucks deliver feed, and a squeeze is occasionally used for unloading hay.
 Horses at AAE are accustomed to a more active environment as opposed to a quiet/sterile environment.
 Some do well; others will do better in a more quiet environment.